Undergraduate Course: Geophysics International Field Course (EASC10111)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 |Summary||Course in field geophysics run in conjunction with partner universities in France and Germany (80%).
 Presentations during Innovative Learning Week (20%)

 ***Field course locations may change for a variety of reasons, including security risks, increased costs or inability to access field locations.
 Any changes to the main destination of the field course will be announced as soon as possible.***

 This course includes two components, both of which are essential components of the geophysics senior honours year, but which are otherwise independent of each other.

-The second component is a presentation given during week 10 of Semester 2.
-The subject of the presentation is the project work which the student carried out over the course of the year.
+The second component is a presentation given during Innovative Learning Week.
+The subject of the presentation is the project work which the student carried out in semester 1.

 Entry Requirements (not applicable to Visiting Students)

 |Additional Costs|| For 2017/18 the cost is £203.22.
 The cost can fluctuate depending on the destination.
 Costs will be updated annually and include a student subsidy.

 |Academic year 2017/18, Not available to visiting students (SS1)